 We actively promote and encourage a more inclusive environment.
 We aim to provide high standards of support to all participants in order to ensure that each doctoral student has the skills and opportunities to excel in the programme.

-Key Dates & Application instructions
+Key Dates & How to Apply

 Note the UKFS-CDT implements a blind recruitment process.
 This means that prior shortlisting, we will remove information like name, gender, ethnicity, and nationality and other protected characteristics, so that candidates are judged based on skills.